ClosedResearch

 What's Funded

-Funding supports Antarctic science activities led by the Australian Centre for Excellence in Antarctic Science, including finalising and delivering datasets, producing publication outputs, supporting experts, students and early career researchers, and coordinating collaboration across participating universities and partner organisations.
+Funding supports Antarctic science activities led by the University of Tasmania on behalf of the ACEAS consortium, including finalising and delivering datasets, producing publication outputs, supporting experts, students and early career researchers, and coordinating collaboration across participating universities and partner organisations.

 Expected Outcomes

-Expected outcomes include delivery of priority Antarctic science, published peer-reviewed manuscripts, lodgement of datasets with the Australian Antarctic Data Centre, strengthened Antarctic science capability and workforce, continued collaboration across the ACEAS consortium, and communication of key outcomes from supported campaigns and science activities.
+Expected outcomes include delivery of priority Antarctic science, published peer-reviewed manuscripts, lodgement of datasets with the Australian Antarctic Data Centre, strengthened Antarctic science capability and researcher pipeline, continued collaboration through ACEAS, and communication of key outcomes from supported campaigns and science activities.

 Key Information